coulomb-core

 import algebra.instances.all.given

-// unit definitions
+// SI unit definitions

 import coulomb.units.si.{*, given}